jakehendersonx/spellcaster/README.md

 ### Development

-this game was developed on a macbook pro using Raylib, in C and Rust running Raylib on a mac isn't straight forward so a directory was shared with a Linux Docker container with Docker desktop running
+This game was developed on a macbook pro using Raylib, in C and Rust.
+Running Raylib on a mac isn't straight forward so a directory was shared with a Linux Docker container.
+Raylib depends on X11, a common windowing and graphics system for Linux, so we must install those labraries in our container.

+with Docker desktop running, execute...

 ```bash
 docker build -t spellcaster .